Tinkerforge/doc/en/source/Hardware/Bricklets/Remote_Switch.rst

 ----------------------------

 To control remote switches or dimmers the house code and the receiver code must be known.
-These codes are typically configureable with small DIP-switches inside the remote switch or dimmer.
+These codes are typically configurable with small DIP-switches inside the remote switch or dimmer.

 TODO Image